-EDF looks for exceptional students who are passionate about the environment and equipped with the technical and interpersonal skills to be a sustainability leader.
+EDF looks for students who are passionate about the environment and equipped with the technical and interpersonal skills to be a sustainability leader.
 Our process is as follows:

+If selected, you will participate in interviews via Skype or Zoom where we will evaluate your qualifications.
+These interviews are compared to the needs of host organizations to determine appropriate matches.
 Applicants who apply by our first deadline typically participate in this interview between January and mid-February.
 Those who apply by our second deadline can expect an interview between mid-February and March.

-Matches with host organizations occur in two waves: at the end of February for early applicants and at the end of March for other applicants.
+Matches with host organizations occur in two waves: at the end of February for early applicants and at the end of March for regular applicants.
 You are given two weeks to accept the match.